Embed This Data

 - FDI Inflow:

-Hong Kong became part of the People’s Republic of China in 1997.
+Hong Kong became part of the People’s Republic of China (PRC) in 1997.
 Under the “one country, two systems” agreement, China promised not to impose its socialist policies on Hong Kong and to allow Hong Kong a high degree of autonomy in all matters except foreign and defense policy for 50 years.
-The shape and form of the “universal suffrage” promised for 2017 by Chinese authorities is not clear.
-Major industries include financial services and shipping; manufacturing has largely migrated to the mainland and other Southeast Asian economies.
-Hong Kong’s economy has become increasingly integrated with the mainland economy through trade, tourism, and financial links.
+This autonomy policy has been stressed by political interference from the PRC in recent years.
+Major industries include financial services and shipping; manufacturing has largely migrated to Mainland China and other Southeast Asian economies.

-The standard income tax rate is 15 percent, and the top corporate tax rate is 16.5 percent.
-The tax system is simple and efficient, and the overall tax burden is low at 15.7 percent of GDP.
-Government spending amounts to 17.6 percent of GDP.
-Public debt is virtually nonexistent, and a budget surplus has been consistently maintained.
-In recent years, greater spending on social programs has increased fiscal pressures.
+The standard individual income tax rate is 15 percent, and the top corporate tax rate is 16.5 percent.
+The tax system is simple and efficient.
+The overall tax burden equals 14.4 percent of total domestic income.
+Government spending has amounted to 18.3 percent of total output (GDP) over the past three years, and budget surpluses have averaged 2.0 percent of GDP.
+Public debt is equivalent to 0.1 percent of GDP.

 Business freedom is well protected within an efficient regulatory framework.
 Transparency encourages entrepreneurship, and the overall environment is conducive to the formation and operation of start-up businesses.
 The labor code is strictly enforced but not burdensome.
 Hong Kong has very few price controls, but it does fund some subsidies and regulates residential rents and prices for telecommunications, public transport, and electricity.